P. S. Gifford

 Copyright 2005 by P. S. Gifford

-Due to commitments at our jobs it was two weeks later before we were able to set off on our honeymoon.
+Due to commitments at our jobs it two weeks passed before we were able to set off on our honeymoon.
 I was born and raised in England , and it seemed fitting as most of my family were unable to make it over for the ceremony that we would come to them.

-At this point in my life I had not been home for about five years.
-I was desperately homesick.
-I could not wait to see my friends and family, and show off my new wife.
-I was curious as to what they were going to think of my new American bride..
+At this point in my life I had not been home for about five years and I was desperately homesick.
+I could not wait to see my friends and family, and show off my new wife and I was curious as to what they were going to think of my new American bride.

-As we disembarked the plane I was still looking at her reactions.
-The sights and sounds, all a contrast to what she had ever seen before.
+As we disembarked the plane I was still observing al of her reactions.
+The sights and sounds were all a contrast to what she had experienced before.
 When we came to immigration, I reluctantly needed to leave Sarah as her passport still retained her old name.
-It is always nice arriving back in England , and showing my British passport as I always get greeted with a friendly “Welcome home”.
+It is always a delight arriving back in England , and proudly presenting my British passport as I always get greeted with a warm and friendly “welcome home.”

 I watched as my wife snaked through the line.
-I saw her pointing at me when she was at the desk.
-I watched as the immigration officer nodded as she spoke .He then looked up at me as my wife pointed, instinctively I smiled and waved, and he nodded and I saw him grin.
+I saw her pointing at me when she arrived at the desk.
+I then watched as the immigration officer nodded as she spoke .He then looked up at me as my wife pointed, instinctively I smiled and waved, and he nodded and I saw him grin.
 When we were reunited, moments later, I asked why she had pointed at me.

 “I told them I just married an Englishman, and he’s over there waiting for me…Eager to start our honeymoon!”

-“They’ll give you idiot proof directions as you are an American” I proclaimed as I gently coaxed her out of the car.
+“They’ll give you idiot proof directions as you are an American!”
+I proclaimed as I gently coaxed her out of the car.
 My wife was not amused.
 I watched as there seemed to be some commotion in the kiosk.
 Within a couple of minutes there was a whole flock of men gathered about my wife, all pointing, arguing and scribbling down directions.
-Another couple of minutes passed and she emerged.
-Looking more confused than ever.
+Another couple of minutes passed and she finally emerged.-looking more confused than ever.

-As I placed the key in the lock, my eager wife at my side, I was about to transport her back to my youth with a turn of a key…
+As I placed the key in the lock, my eager wife at my side, I was about to transport her back to my youth with a simple turn of a key.

 That night was a sublime experience.
-It might seem odd to most but thirty minutes after getting home and enjoying a cup of tea, I wanted to go grocery shopping.
-We hopped back into our rental car, and drove the mile back down the main road that the house sits on, to ASDA (A superstore that sells everything, from groceries, to clothes to electronics. ) I eagerly raced about ‘ooh-ing’ and ‘ah-ing ‘as I went and filled the trolley (cart) with the foods of my childhood- Sausages, smoked bacon, ginger marmalade, and a variety of chesses to name a few.
-My wife looked on in amazement; she was discovering a whole new side to me.
+It might seem odd to most but thirty minutes after getting home and enjoying n invigorating cup of tea, I wanted to go grocery shopping.
+So we hopped back into our rental car, and drove the mile back down the main road that the house sits on, to ASDA (A superstore that sells everything, from groceries, to clothes to electronics. ) I eagerly raced about ‘ooh-ing’ and ‘ah-ing ‘as I went and filled the trolley (cart) with the foods of my childhood; sausages, smoked bacon, ginger marmalade, sausage rolls, pork pies and a variety of chesses to name just a few.
+My wife watched on in amazement; she was discovering a whole new side to me.

 That first evening we spent it quietly at a local pub.
-We shared great conversation with a friend I had known since I was eleven, as we consumed fish and chips with mushy peas, and some real ale.
-After the second pint, I was feeling that I had never left England..
-Sarah too was beginning to enjoy the more relaxed pace.
+We shared great conversation with a friend I had known since I was eleven, as we consumed fish and chips with mushy peas, and drank some real ale.
+After the second pint, I was feeling as if I had never left England and Sarah too was beginning to enjoy the more relaxed pace.

-We had an early night, it was after all our honeymoon, but as soon as we got into bed we fell asleep in each others arms, dreaming of the adventures that we had planned for the rest of the vacation.
+We had an early night, it was after all our honeymoon, but as soon as we got into bed we fell asleep in each others arms, dreaming of the adventures that we had planned for the rest of the trip.

-My wife seemed please by the tantalizing smells, and within a few moments a full plate was placed in front of her.
+My wife seemed pleased by the tantalizing smells, and within a few I placed a full plate in front of her.
 As we ate and chatted about our plans for the day the mood was perfect.
-It was a cold morning as we sat there in the kitchen.
-I delighted at the bounty of wild life.
+I gazed into our back garden and noted with delight the bounty of wild life.
 I suppose as it was rarely disturbed, many birds had found sanctuary there.
-One bird caught my particular attention, a glorious magpie.
+One bird caught my particular attention; a glorious magpie.
 There was something majestic in the way he pranced about…

-I noticed that my wife was eating the black pudding…
+It was then that noticed that my wife was beginning to eat the black pudding.

-“This is good what is it?” she asked smiling away as she ate.
+“This is good.
+What is it?” she asked smiling.

-“It is black pudding I told her, it is sometimes called blood sausage.”
+“It is black pudding,” I informed her, it is sometimes referred to as blood sausage.”

-As the expression changed from Sarah’s face, I realized that perhaps I had told her too much.
-That was the last time she ever ate black pudding.
+As the expression dramatically changed from her face, I realized that perhaps I had divulged too much.

 An hour later we were packed and ready to set out again.
 The breakfast scraps I tossed onto the back lawn, and watched as my new feathery friends greedily ate.
 Then we were off!

 I had prepared an agenda for this trip.
 With only limited time, and so many things we wanted to do, we needed some organization.
-Today as my agenda proudly spelled out, we were heading north…To York, and on to the Yorkshire Dales.
+Today, as my agenda proudly spelled out, we were heading north…To York, and then on to the Yorkshire Dales.

 Despite my organization of this trip, we had no reservations anywhere in the Dales.
 We knew that there are numerous of wonderful bed and breakfasts hotels to be discovered, and we assumed it would be an easy process to find one that strikes our fancy.

-The scenery was, as I remembered it, breathtaking.
-My wife was simply overwhelmed by the beauty of it.
-As the main roads, changed to smaller roads, and then smaller still we finally got into the heart of the dales.
-The roads were now narrow, and despite them being intended for two way traffic, they were barely wide enough to accommodate two cars.
-The gentle slopes adorning both sides of the road were neatly contained in stone walls.
-Walls that have stood there for hundreds of years.
-Sheep were everywhere, and it is hard not to smile at their antics as they skipped and frolicked within those grass fields.
+The scenery was, as I remembered it, stunning and my wife was simply overwhelmed by the natural beauty of it.
+As the main roads, changed to smaller roads, and then smaller still, we finally journeyed into the heart of the dales.
+The roads were now narrow, and despite them being intended for two way traffic, they were barely wide enough to accommodate it.
+The gentle slopes adorning both sides of the road were neatly contained in stone walls- Walls that have stood for hundreds of years.
+Sheep were all over the place and it was hard not to smile at their antics as they skipped and frolicked within those grass pastures.

 We were greeted in a few moments by the cheerful face of a woman in her early fifties.

 Sarah looked at me and grinned.

 We climbed the creaking stairway to the third floor.
 Each step seemed to have its only particular and distinctive groan, as if complaining as we placed our weight upon them.
-The carpets were red, and well worn, yet, exuded an abundant charm.
+The carpets were red, and well worn, yet, still managed to exude an abundance of charm.

-After dinner that night, which was all charged to the room.
-We proceeded to the bar at the far side of the building and ordered drinks.
-A glorious fire was roaring in the oversized slate fireplace at the far side of the room.
-October in the dales is not the warmest place in the world, and we soon discovered ourselves snuggled in an oversized couch next to the roaring fire.
-We were relaxed and content.
+After a delicious dinner that night, we proceeded to the bar at the far side of the building and order drinks.
+A glorious fire was roaring in the immense slate fireplace at the far side of the room.
+October in the dales is not the warmest place in the world, and we soon discovered ourselves snuggled in an oversized couch next to the roaring flames relaxed and content.
 The same smiling face that had welcomed us earlier came over and offered a handshake.

-“Me name is Sue, I own this place I do…How is your room, is it to yous likin’”
+“Me name is Sue, I own this place …How is your room, is it to yous likin’”